A colorful origami vignette of Albuquerque NM “Albuquerque Kingdom” by Yuri Shumakov and Katrin Ray.

 Albuquerque is New Mexico’s largest city with a population of over 500,000.
 It straddles the Rio Grande at the foot of the Sandia Mountains.
 Its mix of Hispanic, Native American, and Anglo people affords the visitor a wonderful variety of cultural experiences.
 The region is blessed with dramatic scenery and 310 days of SUNSHINE every year.
 As expected, the gods of weather graced us with four days of sunshine, blue skies, and mild temperatures.

 All special guests and other origami artists exhibited their most recent origami work.
 I’d like to highlight the “Albuquerque Kingdom” a display by Yuri Shumakov and Katrin Ray.
-Their work was a fantastic origami rendition of the Albuquerque’s Old Town Church – San Felipe de Neri.
-Around the church there was a park with many figures representing people, gardens, and hot air balloons.
-No glue or cutting used!
+Their work was a fantastic origami vignette of Albuquerque’s Old Town Church – San Felipe de Neri.
+Around the church, there was a park with many figures representing people, gardens, and hot air balloons.
+No glue or cutting was used!

 Another unusual display was a lovely homage to the work of Norman K. Schide (1925 -2007).
 Norman was a paper folder, teacher and mentor to many origami practitioners.
 He used flat origami models to create a large collection of inspiring greeting card designs which were shown on several panels.
 You may see them in the video.
 A book with Norman’s designs was published and is offered through the The Source.